 - Serve it freshly made in a salad bowl.

 What to Serve Along

 You can use the variations in different ways.

-- Serve it with Lamb Biryani, Masoor Dal and Parathas.
+- Serve it with lamb biryani, parathas and our daal.

-- It can be a side with Shawarma.
+- It can be a side with lamb shawarma.

 - And can be served with pita or tortilla chips like pico de gallo.
 Make sure to chop the vegetables fine.

 This cucumber salad is best when served fresh.
 But you can scrub or rinse the vegetables ahead.
 Carrots, bell peppers, radish can be cut and refrigerated in advance.
 Separate the arils from pomegranate and keep it ready.